stevedekorte/ActorKit/README.txt

 Notes:

-	// you'll beed to add this method because
+	// you'll need to add this method for the above example because
 	// dataWithContentsOfURL: is a class method but actors have to be instances

 	@implementation NSURL (fetch)